APEX Award Winners

 Midlothian, VA

 “‘Don’t be too pretty (threatening), just pretty enough.’
 This engaging column from the Women in Leadership series addresses how unspoken beauty standards hold women back and send daughters into the jaws of eating disorders, bullying and addiction.
-Other compelling personal accounts discuss juggling being a mom with a job in city management and how women tend to lead differently.
+Other compelling personal accounts discuss juggling being a Mom with a job in city management and how women tend to lead differently.
 All of the columns tackle the tough issues facing women in local government.
 The expertly composed stories about the tough issues facing women in government are enlightening, inspiring, encouraging, and impactful.”

 Mary Beth Schwartz